 We use QuickBooks Online for bookkeeping.
 We have a professional looking after our books, so I will reserve judgement on this tool.

 We use FreshBooks for invoicing, and it’s awesome.
 It’s easy to use, powerful, inexpensive, and it’s easy to integrate your processes right to their API.

 I chose Workable because other folks in the Alchemist Accelerator recommended it.
 It’s been good so far, and they have a really powerful platform.

 We love AngelList because it’s free, and we get a decent candidate pipeline through them.
 We’re also fans of Stack Overflow Careers and Dribble for finding high quality candidates.

 We use Slack because it’s free, and everybody uses it.
 For the best collaboration, I truly believe that you have to be using what everyone is using, which at this point, is Slack.
 In the early days, when Slack was just emerging, I discovered (like many a tech CEO) that many on my team were using it without my knowledge.
 So, I just went with the flow and standardized on it.
 Since then, we’ve gone all-in with it.
 We’ve written our own internal applications to integrate with it.
-We’ve already integrated our GitHub deployment and pull requests, track our Twitter mentions, daily standups, and some customer alerting, all in Slack.
+We’ve already integrated our GitHub deployment and pull requests, tracked our Twitter mentions and daily standups, and set up some customer alerting, all in Slack.
 We’re also currently on the verge of releasing a product, and one of the innovations of this product is that our cloud provisioner can be accessed with a Slack command line interface.